singh-man/books/crackingTheCoding/02_linkedLists.md

 If we apply our algorithm  from part  l, when  will FastRunner and SlowRunner collide?

-We know that for every p steps that SlowRunner takes, FastRunner has taken 2p steps.Therefore, when SlowRunner enters the looped  portion  after k steps, FastRunner has taken 2k steps total and must be 2k   -   k steps, or k steps, into the looped portion.
+We know that for every p steps that SlowRunner takes, FastRunner has taken 2p steps.
+Therefore, when SlowRunner enters the looped  portion  after k steps, FastRunner has taken 2k steps total and must be 2k   -   k steps, or k steps, into the looped portion.
 Since k might be much larger than the loop length, we should  actually write this as mod (k,  LOOP_SIZE) steps, which we will denote as K.

 At each subsequent step, FastRunner and  SlowRunner get either one step  farther  away or one step closer, depending on your perspective.
 That is, because we are in a circle, when A moves q steps away from B, it is also moving q steps  closer to B.